freignat91/mlearning/README.md

 This way, we train networks on decisions it doesn't show too much on its regular way.
 If the "forced" decisions appear to be good, they will be naturally reinforced and then their statistical distribution will be better (>100) and they become regular decisions.

-In version 0.0.3, this solution appeared not so good, because there are more decision kinds to take with different kinds of contexts.
+In version 0.0.3, theses solutions appeared not so good, because there are more decision kinds to take with different kinds of contexts.

-These rules have been removed, a bad decision is not fade anymore and random decisions next to the regular not taken anymore.
+These rules have been removed, a bad decision is not fade anymore and random decisions next to the regular one not taken anymore.

 Back to the basis, to test if the system should take decision with the network or randomly, the following test is used: `rand() > 1 - gRate`
  where: